hojinchang/magic-melee-ranged/README.md

 These are based on **RuneScape's** combat system.

-Click on the combat style icons to select your choice (feat. my cute voice :blush:)
+Click on the combat style icons to select your choice (feat. my cute voice :blush:).

 The player will be playing against a computer opponent.